watsonjr/Analytical_Workflows_Fall2025/README.md

 5) Manage complex research projects using a version control system

 In addition, graduate students will be able to:
-6) Select, cite, and synthesize relevant research articles to place their findings in context
+6) Select and cite relevant research articles to place their findings in context
+7) synthesize their findings into a broader environmental context